Looking for a simple way to add a WordPress login popup modal on your site?

 Login Popup Modal in WordPress

-If you have a membership website, sell online courses or run any eCommerce site, then your buyers require to register/login to your website in order to complete their purchase.
+A WordPress login popup modal helps you eliminate the default login page in WordPress.
+If you have a membership website, sell online courses or run any eCommerce site, your buyers must register/login to your website to complete their purchase.

-Generally, in WordPress, when users click on the login link, they redirect to the default WordPress login page or the custom login page set up by the site owners.
+Generally, when users click on the login link in WordPress, they redirect to the default WordPress login page or the custom login page set up by the site owners.
 After completing the login process, users are again redirected to another web page.
+This typical multi-step WordPress login process redirects users from one page to another.

-For instance, you can simply display a popup window and allow visitors to directly log in to your site without visiting any additional pages.
+A custom WordPress login modal simplifies this tedious process and removes the need for a separate login page on WordPress sites.
+For instance, you can display a popup window and allow visitors to log in directly to your site without visiting any additional pages.

 Furthermore, a WordPress login form popup allows you to add a login/register link anywhere on your website, including the sidebar, footer, or header.
 You’ll be able to let your website’s visitors log in without making them leave the page they’re on.

+And obviously, providing your prospective buyers with a much simpler and faster login process enhances their site navigation and buying experience, ultimately boosting sales and higher conversions.
 Indeed, a login popup modal is different from the other popular popup types.
 However, if built correctly and used precisely, a login form popup can also be leveraged as an effective marketing tool.

 How to Create a WordPress Login Popup Modal

-We’ve looked at what a WordPress login popup modal is and how it will be helpful in improving your visitors’ site navigation experience.
+We've looked at what a WordPress login popup modal is and how it will help improve your visitors' site navigation experience.
+We will now create our WordPress login popup, and the following steps will guide you through this process.
+For our tutorial, we'll use a free WordPress Gutenberg plugin – FireBox.

-FireBox is the best WordPress popup builder based on the modern WordPress editor, Gutenberg.
-This plugin helps you create popups that don’t scare off your visitors and convert them into email subscribers & paying customers.
+FireBox is the best WordPress popup builder based on the modern WordPress editor Gutenberg.
+This plugin helps you create popups that don't scare off your visitors and convert them into email subscribers & paying customers.
+You can build interactive popups, modals, floating bars, fullscreen overlays, slide-ins, and many more without hustling with any code and custom CSS.

-By default, FireBox’s login popup template is configured to get triggered on Page Load.
+FireBox also offers many pre-built popup templates, including the login form template.
+You need to insert the template, customize its look, set the trigger points, and you're done!
+By default, FireBox's login popup template is configured to get triggered on Page Load.
 You can select a different trigger point to display the login form popup when a certain link or button is clicked on a page.

 So without any further ado, let’s get started!